fabric8-analytics/fabric8-analytics-server/README.md

 ## Contributing

-See our [contributing guidelines](https://github.com/fabric8-analytics/common/blob/master/CONTRIBUTING.md) for more info.
+See our [contributing guidelines](https://github.com/fabric8-analytics/common/blob/master/CONTRIBUTING.md) for more information.

 <!--- (Commenting out this section for now.
 Update this section once specifications for API are updated.)
 ## API definition